ZihaoLiu0927/transcript_ortholog/README.md

-The baseline and clustering based reads annotation tool pipeline by shell scripts
+Generating a pipeline for the baseline and clustering based reads annotation tool with shell scripts